chelseapower/chelseapower.github.io/_posts/2019-09-16-cleaning_and_crunching_data.markdown

 ![Histogram](https://drive.google.com/uc?export=view&id=1eRoEaBKmyrwhpsvDXdpIXgRV6SVAXmNP)

-Most of the data is skewed and has outliers.
+Most of the data was skewed and had outliers.
 So then I checked for multicollinarity by generating a heatmap.

 ![Multicollinearity](https://drive.google.com/uc?export=view&id=1l_Ayu6ps5Ace4WMdK5qQ21LyTFMBSk6v)

 Two variables showed to be highly correlated to each other (loudness and energy) but I decided to leave them in.

-My next challenge is dealing with the data being imbalanced.
-After upsampling and scaling the data, I end up with a balanced dataset!
+My next challenge is dealing with the data being imbalanced which was similar to my Module 3 project.
+I immediately moved to upsampling and scaling the data to end up with a balanced dataset.

 ![Predictor scaled](https://drive.google.com/uc?export=view&id=1pSQ5RvFloq8Is650rj84LKVw_y1CFzG1)

 ### Summary

 After all of the data cleaning and reduction efforts, my final results paid off.
-The final sequential neural network model predicts with **100% accuracy!** You can view my jupyter notebook and presentation in my [Git Hub.](https://github.com/chelseapower/dsc-4-final-project-online-ds-pt-011419/)
+The final sequential neural network model predicts with **100% accuracy!** You can view my jupyter notebook and presentation in my [Git Hub.](https://github.com/chelseapower/dsc-4-final-project-online-ds-pt-011419/) or try to build your own kernal on [Kaggle](https://www.kaggle.com/chelseapower/nowplayingrs).